TheBigBrainsCompany/TbbcMoneyBundle/README.md

 ```

-### saving moneys in doctrine
+### saving moneys in Doctrine

 #### Solution 1 : two fields in the database

-Note that there is 2 columns in db : $priceAmount and $priceCurrency and only one
+Note that there are 2 columns in the DB table : $priceAmount and $priceCurrency and only one
 getter/setter : getPrice and setPrice.

-The get/setPrice are dealing with these two columns transparently.
+The get/setPrice methods are dealing with these two columns transparently.

 * Advantage : your DB is clean and you can do sql sum, group by, sort,... with the amount and the currency
 in two different columns in your db
-* Default : it is ugly in the Entity.
+* Disadvantage : it is ugly in the entity.

 ```php
 <?php